URL path: Index page // Vitamin Comprehensive Profile

 Vitamin B7 (biotin) is essential for cell growth, the production of fatty acids, and the metabolism of fats and amino acids while also helping to stabilize blood sugar.
 Its deficiency is associated with hair loss, brittle nails, dermatitis, conjunctivitis, and neurological symptoms.
 It is found in peanuts, green leafy vegetables, egg yolk, and liver.

-Vitamin B12 (cyanocobalamin) plays a vital role in the normal function of the central nervous system, in the formation of red blood cells, and metabolism.
+Vitamin B12 (cyanocobalamin) plays a vital role in the normal function of the central nervous system, in the formation of red blood cells, and in metabolism.
 Vitamin B12 deficiencies can occur in people with gastrointestinal disorders, such as celiac disease, inflammatory bowel diseases, or irritable bowel syndrome, as well as stomach disorders.

 Vitamin C (ascorbic acid) plays an essential role in the development and repair of body tissues, including the repair and maintenance of cartilage, bones, and teeth, wound healing, and the formation of fibrous tissue and is involved in the formation of skin, tendons, ligaments, and vessels.